Internet-Draft OAuth Mission Approval Revision August 2026

 8. Worked Example

 Agent s6BhdRkqt3, acting for alice, proposes a Mission to reconcile Q3 invoices that asks for both read and write on the ERP.
+It expresses the ask in the Intent and pushes no authorization_details proposal, so no proposal_hash is committed; a proposal-carrying request revises the pushed proposal the same way (Section 6.2).
 It submits the Mission Intent through PAR and opts in to both deferral and revision on the token request:

 POST /token HTTP/1.1